aizjicod/to-do-list/README.md

     put this line of code in you terminal on the directory you want to.
     ``bash
     git clone [url of the project](git@github.com:aizjicod/to-do-list.git)

-### Install
+### install
     once you have cloned the repository open it on your code editor of preference and then follow the next steps. run on your terminal the next line of code
     `npm install`

 ### Usage
     when you have installed the dependencies, you can now run the repository in your terminal run the next line of code.
     `npm start`